thebatfisk/Exercise2/Part1/README.md

 > A semaphore is something that is used to controll access to a common resource, preventing two processes accessing a recource that only can handle one access at a time.
 This can for example be counting semaphores and binary semaphores (locks)

 ### What is a mutex?
 > A mutex controlls the resource usage for threads.
 When a thread wants a resource, it "ask the mutex", and the mutex will "give the lock" if/when the "lock is free".
-A mutex is a type of semaphore
+A mutex is a type of semaphore ("SEMAPHORE is SIGNALS, MUTEX is OWNERSHIP")

 ### What is the difference between a mutex and a binary semaphore?
 > Mutex is used to give exclusive access to a resource, while a binary semaphore should be used for synchronization